EliGohar85/DarQode/privacy.md

 # Privacy Policy for DarQode

-DarQode is a Chrome Extension that enables dark mode for Qlik Sense Data Load Editor.
+DarQode is a browser extension that enables dark mode for Qlik Sense Data Load Editor.

 This extension does **not collect, store, or transmit** any personal data or user information.